 Welcome to the Hamlet of Langdon, Alberta.
-With a population of almost five thousand residents, Langdon has become one of the fastest growing communities in southern Alberta.
-We are situated 24 kilometers east of Calgary on highway 560 (Glenmore trail) and highway 797.
+With a population of over five thousand residents, Langdon has become one of the fastest-growing communities in southern Alberta.
+We are situated 24 kilometres east of Calgary on Highway 560 (Glenmore trail) and highway 797.

-Langdon is home to a variety of amenities which includes a 1908 themed row of small shops complete with a wooden boardwalk, restaurants, two schools, a new grocery store, as well as a large community park containing a skate park, ball diamonds, and a new playground.
-Langdon is also home to Boulder Creek golf course, a 6963 yard, par 72, 18 hole golf course located in the estate community of Boulder Creek.
+Langdon is home to a variety of amenities which includes a 1908 themed row of small shops complete with a wooden boardwalk, restaurants, two schools, a grocery store, as well as a large community park containing a community center, skate park, ball diamonds, and a playground.
+Opened in 2021 is Iron Horse Fields, which is home to a quad baseball diamond complex.
+Langdon is also home to the track golf course, a 6963 yard, par 72, 18 hole golf course.

 Langdon is rich with Alberta history, originating its name from Mr. R.B.
 Langdon of Langdon & Shepard, a Canadian Pacific Railway subcontracting firm who built a section of the rail line east of Calgary.